NinelK/VCT/README.md

 	$ make example3; make clean; make
 	$ ./cpmfem -c -m -p 0,5001

+Here "-c" means that we turn on cytoskeleton alignment term and turn off an old contact inhibition part of the algorithm (that the cells did not create new attachment sites if they expanded in the dense tissue, in place where the other cell were laying just 1 MCS ago).
 And visualise it with:

-	$ python draw.py 5001 500 0
+	$ python draw.py 5001 500 1

 After 5000 MCS the cardiomyocytes form more or less connected network.
+It is also interesting to see the distribution of contacts in this case, since new energy term make the cytoskeletons of neighbouring cells align.

-To generate larger example, run
+To generate a larger example, run

 	$ make example3L; make clean; make
 	$ ./cpmfem -c -m -p 0,5001